te5in/CodeGra.de/docs/user/autotest/environment-setup.rst

 To make CodeGrade AutoTest as flexible as possible, it is possible to customize the complete environment the tests are run in.
 Each separate assignment that makes use of AutoTest runs on its own Virtual Private Server, to which you have superuser rights and network access during the setup phase.
-Every VPS is shipped with the latest LTS version of Ubuntu, which is **Ubuntu 18.04.2 LTS**.
+Every VPS on official CodeGrade instances runs with the latest LTS version of Ubuntu, which is **Ubuntu 18.04.2 LTS**.

 After the Setup Phase is finished, a snapshot is created which is used to initialize the containers used to run the actual tests on the student submissions.
-The Setup Phase consists of the default installed software, fixtures (which are available in the ``../fixtures/`` folder) and setup script.
+The Setup Phase consists of the default installed software, fixtures (which are available in the ``../fixtures/`` folder, or using the ``FIXTURES`` environment variable) and setup script.

 There are multiple options for setting up your environment, which makes AutoTest easy to use for simple cases yet very flexible for all advanced cases.